smdsbz/Gestalt/README.md

     # build/bin/benchmark_latency   # bw and iops included, didn't bother renaming it
     ```

-Sometimes the benchmark client may fail due to mismatch in RDMA work request
+Sometimes the benchmark client may fail, which shows as `-EBADR`, due to mismatch
-commit / consume speed when thread count is high, which highly depends on hardware
+in RDMA work request commit / consume speed when thread count is high, which highly
-processing power of your specific CPU / RNIC combination, try restart the cluster
+depends on hardware processing power of your specific CPU / RNIC combination,
-and re-run.
+try restart the cluster and re-run.

+### Multiple clients

+1. Setup NTP, preferably with IB interface, so that clients are peers with each
+    other

+    The distributed benchmark requires sync-ed time for workloads to start
+    simultaneously, at least roughly.

+2. Setup NFS among client machines

+    The distributed benchmark client on each server should be run from the same
+    directory, which will be used to publish workload trace among clients.